Destination Guide

 Day 6

-Rome — Classical + Baroque
+Rome, Classical + Baroque

-Colosseum (AD 80) · Roman Forum · Palatine Hill (the founding hill of Romulus) · Baroque Rome: Trevi Fountain (1762), Pantheon (2nd century — finest surviving Roman dome) · Piazza Navona (Bernini fountains) · Free time in historic center
+Colosseum (AD 80) · Roman Forum · Palatine Hill (the founding hill of Romulus) · Baroque Rome: Trevi Fountain (1762), Pantheon (2nd century, finest surviving Roman dome) · Piazza Navona (Bernini fountains) · Free time in historic center

 Day 7

-Vatican — Full Day
+Vatican, Full Day

-St. Peter's Square (Bernini colonnades) → St. Peter's Basilica (Apostle's tomb, Michelangelo's dome + Pietà, Bernini's Baldachin — optional dome climb) · Vatican Museums: Raphael Rooms + Sistine Chapel (ceiling 1508–1512, Last Judgment 1536–1541) · Borgo Pio · Prayer at St. Peter's tomb
+St. Peter's Square (Bernini colonnades) → St. Peter's Basilica (Apostle's tomb, Michelangelo's dome + Pietà, Bernini's Baldachin, optional dome climb) · Vatican Museums: Raphael Rooms + Sistine Chapel (ceiling 1508 to 1512, Last Judgment 1536 to 1541) · Borgo Pio · Prayer at St. Peter's tomb

 Day 8